 Baltusrol Golf Club (Lower Course) – 17th – 647 yards – par 5

-One of the more famous examples of the Great Hazard lies at the major championship rich Baltusrol Lower Course.
-The 17th is littered with greenside bunkers and also employs a series of Great Hazard bunkers in the fairway that disrupt the second shot.
-With a good drive, the bunkers are no problem.
-With a poor drive, a player faces a big decision.
-The Great Hazard’s bunkering runs diagonally with the longer carry on the right side.
+One of the more famous examples of the Great Hazard lies at the major championship rich Baltusrol Golf Club.
+The 17th on the Lower Course is littered with greenside bunkers and also employs a series of Great Hazard bunkers in the fairway.
+With a good drive, the bunkers are no problem, but a poor drive creates quite the predicament.
+The Great Hazard’s bunkering runs diagonally with the longer carry on the right side, and often force players to lay up short.

 The 17th at Baltusrol's Lower Course - Photo Credit: Jon Cavalier @linksgems